MirageNet/Mirage/doc/docs/analyzers/MIRAGE1303.md

 - **Writer:** `public static void WriteMyType(this NetworkWriter writer, MyType value, int length)`
 - **Reader:** `public static MyType ReadMyType(this NetworkReader reader, int length)`

-If only one of the methods is defined, or if the parameter/return types do not exactly match the type or its signature pair, Mirage cannot pair them up, causing serialization to fail at compile-time.
+If either method is missing or parameters do not align, serialization fails at compile time.

 ---